Maximilianos/maxpanas.com/notes.md

 # My Blog - Miscellaneous Notes

-## What do I need to do to deploy to a staging environment?
+## What do I need to do to deploy to the staging environment?

+- DONE! - setup the staging server with the project
-- fix the fixed localhost paths in the app/config.js
+- DONE! - fix the fixed localhost paths in the app/config.js
+- DONE! - set up Let's Encrypt for staging
+- add better handling of staging environment related configuration and behavior
+  - configure meta robots in staging and dev to be noindex, nofollow (or configure proxy to serve robots.txt for staging)

 ## What do I need to do to deploy to the live environment?

--
+- DONE! - setup the live server with the project (it is the same as the staging server for now)
+- set up Let's Encrypt for live

 ## Design